 Besides being highly effective—it can filter out music, ringtones, and background chatter without making your audio go full weird—it has another thing that I really appreciate.
 Since the app runs on your computer, it consumes system resources to optimize your audio.
 The good stuff here is that it's just a tiny bit of processing power and a modest amount of RAM, meaning your video calls (they rely a lot on these two computer stats) won't be largely affected by using Krisp.

 Wherever there's audio input, remember that you can use Krisp to optimize it.
 Look to your computer's taskbar, and tweak the settings for the job at hand.
 And now that your audio is crystal clear, you can connect Krisp to Zapier to automate your meeting transcripts.
-Here are some examples to show you how it works.
+Learn more about how to automate Krisp, or get started with a pre-made workflow.

 Best AI meeting assistant for inclusive meetings